English

 </template>

-Each component has its own defined attributes, but all components of uni-app have the following attributes:
+Each component has its own attributes, but all uni-app components share the following attributes:

 ---|---|---|---|

-, called vue directives, such as v-if, v-else, v-for, v-model.
-For details, see vue command
+, called Vue directives, such as v-if, v-else, v-for, v-model.
+See Vue Directives

 <template>